How to Get Shatter Off Wax Paper

 8. Using Alcohol:

-Another great way to enjoy your shatter is to infuse it with alcohol!
-Simply place the wax paper into a sealable plastic bag, then pour some high-proof alcohol (Everclear or higher) over the shatter.
+Another idea is to put the wax paper into a sealable plastic bag, then pour some high-proof alcohol (Everclear or higher) over the shatter.
 Seal the bag and set it aside for about 10-15 minutes before opening it back up and dumping out all of the liquid.
 Then use another sheet of wax paper at an angle over the first one and slowly lower it while rolling off from either side.
-Enjoy your potent and delicious shatter!

 9. Using a Rolling Pin: